-To understand the significance of the fall of the Berlin Wall, it is essential to explore its construction.
-After World War II, Germany was divided into four occupation zones: American, British, French, and Soviet.
-Berlin, the capital, was also divided into four sectors, despite lying deep within Soviet-controlled East Germany.
+Begin in order to give an insight of the importance of the collapse of the Berlin Wall, it is prudent to look at the establishment of the same.
+After World War II, Germany was divided into four occupation zones: American, British, French and Soviet.
+Berlin itself was also divided in to four districts despite being hence in Soviets dominated east Germany.

 The Fall of the Berlin Wall